 Become a sports medicine professional.
-The Master of Science in Integrative Sports Medicine (MSiSM) program is designed for students who want to apply integrative medicine principles to the care and support of athletes and active individuals.
+The Master of Science in Sports Medicine (MScSM) program is designed for students who want to apply integrative medicine principles to the care and support of athletes and active individuals.
 Students are trained to make holistic recommendations that not only encompass injury prevention and rehabilitation, but also encourage appropriate nutritional support, accommodate personal health challenges, and support the client’s goals and values.
 Practical experience in athletic training, athletic rehabilitation, and clinical sports medicine reinforce skills learned in didactic courses.

 Core courses provide concrete skills in: